asdf-format/asdf-standard/docs/source/schemas.rst

 All ASDF implementations must implement the types defined by the `core schemas
 <core-schema>` and validate against them when reading files. [#]_ The ASDF
-Standard also defines other schemas, which are optional for ASDF implementations and maintained as part of the standard (mainly for historical reasons):
+specification also defines other schemas, which are optional for ASDF implementations and maintained as part of the specification (mainly for historical reasons):

 * :ref:`astronomy <astronomy-schema>`

-The ASDF Standard also defines two metaschemas which are used to validate the ASDF schemas themselves:
+The ASDF specification also defines two metaschemas which are used to validate the ASDF schemas themselves:

 * :ref:`yaml-schema`